June 06, 2009

 Going from strength to strength

-As a key go-to problem solver and troubleshooter — whether for his juniors, peers, or elders, Kamal often dedicates days and nights addressing, for example —
+As a key go-to problem solver and troubleshooter for his juniors, peers, and elders, Kamal often dedicates days and nights addressing such issues:

 • Evictions on account of scarce jobs to earn rent and utilities costs